PeggyZWY/flowstate-webapp/README.md

 > Flowstate is guided by a simple philosophy: flow, then react.
 It is the first writing tool to emphasize the distinction between writing and editing.
 Unlike other writing programs, Flowstate features a sacred space for initial creation, with rigid laws enlisted to unleash a person’s thoughts, feelings and ideas like water.

+## flowstate-react
+Go to the `flowstate-react/` directory and flow the instructions to start the app.